Item - 2025.PH21.4

 Tracking Status

-• This item will be considered by Planning and Housing Committee on May 8, 2025.
-It will be considered by City Council on May 21, 22 and 23, 2025, subject to the actions of the Planning and Housing Committee.
+• This item was considered by Planning and Housing Committee on May 8, 2025 and was adopted with amendments.
+It will be considered by City Council on May 21 and 22, 2025.

 PH21.4 - Toronto Builds - A Policy Framework to Build More Affordable Rental Homes on Public Land